isomerpages/moe-nls/_partnerships/Friends of NorthLight.md

 **Let’s be Friends!**<br>
 If you are interested to join us in our partnership journey, please send us an email at [nls@moe.edu.sg](mailto:nls@moe.edu.sg).

+**Code of Conduct for NorthLight School Partners**

+The school has put in place a NorthLight Code of Conduct for Partners which aims to ensure that all partners understand the standard of conduct required.

+Partners are expected to uphold the Partners' Code of Conduct at all times when carrying out their duties and interactions.

+All individuals interacting with students shall:

+1 \.
+Uphold himself or herself appropriately and responsibly.<br>
+2 \.
+Act in students' best interest at all times.

+Partners are expected to inform the school if they face any conflict of interest in carrying out their involvement with the school (e.g. other commitments, roles in other organisations).

+Any breaches of the Partners' Code of Conduct may lead to a warning of unacceptable behaviour or immediate termination of services as a partner.